 Fedwire transfers are fast, and the receiving bank credits their customer’s account almost immediately.
 A customer can access the funds as soon as the bank gets a notification of the funds getting credited to its Federal Reserve account.

-The following are instructions demanded the receiving bank of the transaction; the routing number of receiving bank, account number, name and dollar amount to be transferred.
+The following are instructions demanding the receiving bank of the transaction; the routing number of the receiving bank, account number, name and dollar amount to be transferred.